Abandoned & Little-Known Airfields:

 The white sign says “Aircraft landing area”, and the stone pillar behind it says “Transient aircraft”.

-Airlie Airport was evidently closed at some point between 2019-21, as the 2019 Washington Terminal Aeronautical Chart depicted it as “Closed”.
+The 2019 Washington Terminal Aeronautical Chart depicted Airlie as “Closed”.

 As of 2021, the FAA Airport/Facility Directory data listed Airlie Airport as having a 3,250' asphalt Runway 3/21,